DeadliestDemon/System-Design-Obsidian/Building Blocks of a System/DNS.md

 ## DNS Routing Algorithms
 ### Weighted round robin
-a load balancer running on a round robin algorithm won't be able to treat the two servers according to their capacity/ RAM/ CPU.
+A load balancer running on a round robin algorithm won't be able to treat the two servers according to their capacity/ RAM/ CPU.
 In spite of the two servers' disproportionate capacities, the load balancer will still distribute requests equally.
 As a result, any Server can get overloaded faster and probably even go down.
 The Weighted Round Robin is similar to the Round Robin in the sense that the manner by which requests are assigned to the nodes is still cyclical, albeit with a twist.
 The node with the higher specs will be apportioned a greater number of requests.
     - Prevent traffic from going to servers under maintenance
     - The balance between varying cluster sizes
     - A/B testing